tehseensajjadsb/awscloudfront-invalidator/README.md

     - [X] Add Cache Invalidation Feature
     - [X] Detect Distribution by its ID
 - QOL Features
-    - [ ] Detect Distribution by its first domain alias
+    - [ ] Detect Distribution by its first domain alias [DONE BUT UNTESTED]
     - [X] Detect Distribution by its S3 Origin
     - [ ] Optional wait for invalidation to complete